WWSF: History

 The station was acquired by Port Broadcasting, which also owned WNBP in Newburyport, Massachusetts, in 2012.
 When the sale was completed, the call letters were changed to WWSF.
 WWSF's "Legends" format was identical to that of WNBP, though the two stations were programmed separately.
 On January 1, 2013, WWSF shifted its format from adult standards to oldies.
 Port Broadcasting purchased FM translator W272CG to rebroadcast WWSF; the FM signal was launched in September 2013.
 In February 2019 Port Broadcasting sold W272CG to Maine Public, which used the translator to rebroadcast its statewide classical music format.
 In April 2019 WWSF ceased broadcasting on 102.3 and started broadcasting on 104.3 on its new translator.

 WWSF's "Legends" programming was merged with the "Seacoast Oldies" programming of former sister stations WXEX and WXEX-FM, using the "Seacoast Oldies" branding, on July 24, 2023; the combined format retains WWSF's local news and sports programming, as well as some songs that had previously only been part of WWSF's playlist.
 The rebranding followed the sale of WXEX and WXEX-FM to the Educational Media Foundation to become K-Love stations WPKC and WPKC-FM.

+On July 1, 2026, WWSF changed its format from oldies to classic hits and rebranded as "104.3 The Goat", adding songs from the 1990s and 2000s.